davidrumseymapcenter/colocate/index.md

 ### Notes & Text Sharing:

-[**Shared Running Notes Document**](https://docs.google.com/document/d/1N2JF2hx4kJOXufKNm9kig6kUr-64se4KTn0CzjpG5WU/edit?usp=sharing) https://docs.google.com/document/d/1N2JF2hx4kJOXufKNm9kig6kUr-64se4KTn0CzjpG5WU/edit?usp=sharing - To be used by attendees in any sessions.
-Please be sure to use Headings to indicate the sessions you are taking notes for.
+[**Shared Running Notes Document**](https://docs.google.com/document/d/1N2JF2hx4kJOXufKNm9kig6kUr-64se4KTn0CzjpG5WU/edit?usp=sharing) (Google Docs) - To be used by attendees in any sessions.
+Please be sure to use headings to indicate the sessions you are taking notes for.

-[**etherpad.wikimedia.org/p/colocate2**](https://etherpad.wikimedia.org/p/colocate2) https://etherpad.wikimedia.org/p/colocate2 - An ephemeral text document where we can share URLs and other cut-&-paste text.
+[**Etherpad**](https://etherpad.wikimedia.org/p/colocate2) - An ephemeral text document where we can share URLs and other cut-&-paste text.

 ## Contacts and Communications: